guberland/Application-Control-List/README.md

 # Application-Control-List

-This is a small single page app built with KnockoutJs that provide live search and display content of the source data
+This is a small single page app built with KnockoutJs that provide live search and display content of the source data, minimal functional CSS is used.

 ## What is in the app